Future Stability of Tilted Two-Fluid Bianchi I Spacetimes: Introduction

+We say \eqref{eqn:FuchsianPDE_Example} is \textit{Fuchsian} if the right-hand side is formally singular at $t=0$.
+In recent years, a global existence theory for Fuchsian systems has been developed and applied to a wide range of stability problems in general relativity.

+Historically, analysis of Fuchsian systems has been focused on the singular initial value problem (SIVP) in which one prescribes asymptotic data at the singular time $t=0$.
+Using \eqref{eqn:FuchsianPDE_Example}, this data is then evolved \textit{away} from the singular time.
+For our purposes, however, it is the standard initial value problem (IVP) which is more relevant.
+Here, the goal is to prescribe initial data at some finite time $T_{1}>0$ and construct a solution up to the singular time $t=0$.
+That is to say, a solution on the whole interval $(0,T_{1}]$.

+In \cite{Oliynyk:CMP_2016}, it was shown by Oliynyk that for a certain class of Fuchsian systems one can always construct solutions on the interval $(0,1]$ provided the initial data at $t=1$ is taken to be suitably small.
+Oliynyk then applied this result to a Fuchsian formulation of the Einstein-Euler equations with positive cosmological constant in order to prove the future stability of FLRW solutions for $0<K\leq\frac{1}{3}$.
+More recently, Beyer, Oliynyk, and Olvera-Santamaría have generalised the small data global existence theory of \cite{Oliynyk:CMP_2016} to a wider class of Fuchsian systems in \cite{BOOS:2021}.
+This extended theory has subsequently been used to establish stability results for a variety of systems, see for example \cites{BeyerOliynyk:2023,BeyerOliynyk:2024,BOZ:2025, FOW:2021, FOOW:2023}.

-While the symmetric hyperbolic formulation of the gauge-reduced Einstein-Euler equations derived in Sections \ref{sec:Sym_Hyp_Einstein} and \ref{sec:Sym_Hyp_Euler} is locally well-posed, it is not suitable for analysing the behaviour of solutions near future timelike infinity.
+Now, while the symmetric hyperbolic formulation of the gauge-reduced Einstein-Euler equations derived in Sections \ref{sec:Sym_Hyp_Einstein} and \ref{sec:Sym_Hyp_Euler} is locally well-posed, it does not have the appropriate Fuchsian form for analysing the behaviour of solutions near future timelike infinity using Fuchsian techniques.
 The difficulty arises from certain singular terms in the Euler equations, whose structure is not manifestly favourable.
+Specifically, the symmetrised formulation of the Euler equations derived in Section \ref{sec:Sym_Hyp_Euler} has the schematic structure

-This was first observed in \cite{Oliynyk:2021} for the relativistic Euler equations on fixed de Sitter backgrounds.
-In that work, it was shown that the structure of the singular terms could be improved by spatially differentiating the equations and renormalising the spatial derivatives by appropriate powers of $t$.
+where $\mu$ is a positive constant.
+Already at the ODE level\footnote{That is, by setting spatial derivatives to zero in \eqref{eqn:euler_schematic_form_intro}.}, one can see that the singular term $\frac{-\mu}{t}\Pi W$ results in polynomial growth instead of decay!
+Terms of this form were first observed in \cite{Oliynyk:2021} for the relativistic Euler equations on fixed de Sitter backgrounds.
+In that work, it was shown that the structure of the singular terms could be improved by spatially differentiating the equations and renormalising the spatial derivatives by appropriate powers of $t$, while using the unsymmetrised equations for the undifferentiated variables.
+In particular, \cite{Oliynyk:2021} demonstrates that one can trade regularity for improved singular structure.